MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected.md

 ## In this scenario

 You deploy a GPO named "Mapped drives" by using Group policy preferences mapped drives extension.
 The GPO is used to map drive Z on client computers.
+The mapped drive is located on a Linux server.
 See the following screenshot:

 :::image type="content" source="media/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected/screenshot-of-the-group-policy-result.png" alt-text="The screenshot of the group policy result." border="true":::